Know your legal rights about pensions for military personnels

 FAMILY PENSION

-Pension when it is given to the widow or family members of the service personnel after his death is called family pension.
+A pension when it is given to the widow or family members of the service personnel after his death is called a family pension.
 Death of such Armed Forces personnel may be during service or while drawing pension on account of his retirement.

 There are three kinds of Family pensions:

-1. Liberalised Family Pension granted to families of the Armed Forces personnel killed in war or war like operations, counter insurgency operations or in an encounter with or in incident involving armed hostiles, terrorists, anti-social elements etc,
+1. Liberalised Family Pension granted to families of the Armed Forces personnel killed in war or war-like operations, counter-insurgency operations, or in an encounter with or in an incident involving armed hostiles, terrorists, anti-social elements, etc,

 3. Ordinary Family Pension is granted to Families of an Armed Force Personnel who die during service for causes neither attributable to nor aggravated by service, or after retirement with pension.
-Special Child, unmarried or divorced daughter(s) are authorised for life time family pension.
+Special children, unmarried or divorced daughter(s) are authorized for a lifetime family pension.

 DISABILITY PENSION

-The pension made on account of disability of the serviceman is called disability pension.
-Disability pension is granted to the personnel incapacitated due to any accident or disease suffered while or due to service.
-There must be a reasonable nexus and at least remote connection between disability and duty of the personnel to entitle him for DP.
+The pension made on account of the disability of a serviceman is called a disability pension.
+A disability pension is granted to the personnel incapacitated due to any accident or disease suffered while or due to service.
+There must be a reasonable nexus and at least remote connection between disability and the duty of the personnel to entitle him to DP.

 Consult: Top Armed Forces Tribunal Lawyers